nemesszili/gaitgmm/README.md

 | **Testing positive** | session1 (50% - second half)   | session2 (all samples) |
 | **Testing negative** | sampled session0 (u012 - u022) | sampled session0 (u012 - u022)|

 **_NOTE: All AUC and EER scores presented in the paper are NOT of the whole system, but the average of user specific values.
-The literature recommends this approach, because it makes little sense to evaluate scores from several different models/classifiers put together (these may even differ in magnitude), while averaged AUC and EER values give more insight into the performance in the complete system._**
+The literature recommends this approach, because it makes little sense to evaluate scores from several different models/classifiers put together (these may even differ in magnitude), while averaged AUC and EER values give more insight into the performance of the complete system._**

 ### How it works